acuestagarcia/Multimodal-Interactive-Web-App/README.md

 # FitGame – Interactive Gym Assistant

 **FitGame** is a prototype web-based application designed to optimize users' gym time by synchronizing their mobile devices with gym screens.
-Developed as a final project for the *Prototyping Course* (Computer Science Degree, UC3M, 2024–2025), it leverages multiple input methods and real-time feedback to enhance the workout experience.
+Developed as a final project for the *Sistemas Interactivos e Ubicuos* course (Computer Science Degree, UC3M, 2024–2025), it leverages multiple input methods and real-time feedback to enhance the workout experience.

 ## Features